Frequently Asked Questions

 What is the starting salary for Associates?

-Our 2015 First Year Associates are being paid an annual salary of $160,000, and will be eligible for a bonus at the end of their first year based on several factors, including quality of work, level of effort and other contributions to the firm.
-The firm has announced that our first-year associate salary will increase to $180,000 on January 1, 2017. ▲
+Our First Year Associates are paid an annual salary of $190,000, and will be eligible for a bonus at the end of their first year based on several factors, including quality of work, level of effort and other contributions to the firm. ▲

 What is the culture like at Foley Hoag?